 |Loss of sensation|

 Leprosy is not highly contagious, but it may be spread person-to-person through nose and mouth droplets or possibly broken skin.
-According to the World Health Organization, global leprosy was eliminated in 2000.
-This means there’s less than one case per ten thousand people globally today.
+According to the

 - Central African Republic